How I got my Bright Idea

 How I Wrote My First Book: "Retired Women- Laughing at Gravity"

 I wrote “Retired Women–Laughing at Gravity,” in the glow of my first year of retirement.
-My husband of almost 30 years and I had “downsized” our lifestyle–leaving the acreage, horses, massive gardening, and expense of owning a “real” house, in favor of a double-wide mobile home in a senior mobile home park.
+My husband and I had “downsized” our lifestyle–leaving the acreage, horses, massive gardening, and expense of owning a “real” house, in favor of a double-wide mobile home in a senior mobile home park.

 I wanted to share and care without a “termination” date–except, perhaps, the date of our departure from “God’s Waiting Room”, as senior mobile home parks are sometimes called.

 My goal was simply to write a book from start to finish.
-Like many wanna-be writers, I had started many books–nonfiction and fiction–only to have them dribble away into oblivion.
+Like many wanna-be writers, I had started many books–only to have them dribble away into oblivion.
 This book would be different.
 It would have a beginning and an end.
 It would have ten chapters.
 It would have a message.

 I’m still amazed when readers tell me they “love” my book.
 Of course, I love it too.
 And I love the women who laugh on the pages.
 But, believe me, I never thought I would write a second book.